Lab 8: Geospatial visualizations

 departures = d3.rollup(trips, v => v.length, d => d.start_station_id);

 We are calculating departures and arrivals inside onMount since we only need to calculate them once.
 However, you should make sure to declare the arrivals and departures variables outside onMount() so you can access them in your reactive code later!
+Note, that these variables will be of type Map, which means the station ID will be the key and the corresponding value the respective size of arrivals / departures / total traffic.

 stations = stations.map(station => {